 Michael Ochs Archives/Getty ImagesTributes at The Viper Room honoring River Phoenix the day after his death in 1993.

 After River Phoenix’s death, The Viper Room temporarily closed in his honor.
-Heartbroken fans soon flocked to the venue to leave flowers and handwritten tributes to the fallen actor.
-Though the nightclub eventually reopened, many regulars said that it was never the same again.
+Heartbroken fans flocked to the venue to leave flowers and handwritten tributes to the fallen actor.
+But the nightclub reopened shortly thereafter and, according to one clubgoer, soon returned to its wild ways.

 But of course, those most affected by the death of River Phoenix were his devastated family members.
 His brother Joaquin recalled having a difficult time grieving, as the paparazzi often harassed the bereaved family.